preusser/q27/README.md

 under the terms of the Apache 2.0 license.

 ## News
+Jan 11, 2016:
+Triggered by the extremely different synthesis results obtained for essentially the same FPGA devices found on the KC705 and the DNK7 FPGAs boards, Vivado was given a chance for all Xilinx Gen-7 platforms.
+The results are just **unbelievably amazing**:
+* KC705: 67% more solvers, 7% faster clock, and
+* VC707: 56% more solvers, 2% faster clock.
+This is not just a different trade-off but truly better!
+The only shade of a cloud, Vivado leaves is that it required a workaround for dealing with physical VHDL types properly.

 Dec 2015:
 With our new multi-FPGA cluster setup and running, we hope to make considerable computational progress over the holidays.
 (Yes, we let them labor hard while we